korningf/git-pass/README.md

 #  Abstract

-The design of pass follows the UNIX / POSIX of composable simple commands.
+Pass follows the UNIX / POSIX design of using simple composable shell commands.

-It attempts to decouple dependencies, and do only one thing, and do it well.
+It attempts to decouple dependencies, and to do only one thing, and do it well.

 .